GUIDE: A Diffusion-Based Autonomous Robot Exploration Framework Using Global Graph Inference: Methodology

 \subsection{Diffusion-Based Decision Guided by Global Graph}

 We integrate the global graph from Sec.~\ref{sec:graph_inference} into the diffusion-policy framework.
 The graph $G$, which incorporates both observed information and predicted unexplored areas, is encoded by a Transformer encoder into a compact latent representation $z_t$.
-This embedding is then fused with local observations $O_t$ to form the conditional input of the diffusion model.
+This graph embedding is then integrated into the observation to form an augmented observation $O_t$, which serves as the conditional input to the diffusion model.

+At each timestep $t$, the action sequence $A^0_t = [a_t, a_{t+1} \dots, a_{t+T_p}]$ represents planned exploration moves within the prediction horizon $T_p$.
 Following the diffusion policy framework, an initial noisy action sequence $A^K_t$ is sampled from a Gaussian distribution and progressively denoised over $K$ iterations by a noise-prediction network $\epsilon_\theta$, yielding the final action sequence $A^0_t$.
 The denoising step is formulated as:

 where $\alpha_k, \gamma_k, \sigma_k$ are schedule-dependent parameters.